 \textbf{Meaningfulness:} Regarding the correlation between DA and M (third row, Table~\ref{tab:davsx}), the general population and most social subgroups tend to show a weak negative correlation, which supports our hypothesis (\textbf{H2.2}).
 We see an exception for the low-income subgroup, where the correlation is nearly zero.
 For all, except mid-income, the null hypothesis (no correlation) cannot be rejected.

 When analyzing relative changes in rankings between DA and M for pairs of social groups (third row, Table~\ref{tab:darel}), we do not observe clear patterns.
 An exception can be observed between the low-income group and the general population, where there is a medium positive correlation, indicating that if activities rank higher in DA for the low-income group (relative to the general population), they tend to also be ranked as more meaningful.
-Our initial hypothesis to explain changes in relative rankings as negatively correlated (\textbf{H2.2b}) is not empirically supported.
+Our hypothesis to explain changes in relative rankings as negatively correlated (\textbf{H2.2b}) to changes in M is not empirically supported.

-\textbf{Painfulness:} We find that for the general population and several social subgroups, there is a moderate positive correlation between DA and P (fourth row, Table~\ref{tab:davsx}), although the null hypothesis can only be rejected for the general population.
-Exceptions are women and high-income groups, where we measure a minimal correlation, and the null hypothesis cannot be rejected.
+\textbf{Painfulness:} For the general population and several social subgroups, we find a moderate positive correlation between DA and P (fourth row, Table~\ref{tab:davsx}), though the null hypothesis can only be rejected for the general population.
+Exceptions are women and high-income subgroups, where we measure a minimal correlation and the null hypothesis cannot be rejected.
 Thus, our hypothesis about a positive correlation explaining the relationship between DA and P (\textbf{H2.3}) holds for the general population.

 When observing relative changes in DA rankings between pairs of social groups and their relationship to relative changes in the corresponding P rankings, we do not observe a clear pattern (fourth row, Table~\ref{tab:darel}).
 Additionally, for most pairwise correlation analyses, the null hypothesis cannot be rejected.
 We do not find empirical support for our hypothesis about a positive correlation explaining changes in relative rankings (\textbf{H2.3b}).